YogeshRathee512/MRI-Scan-CNN/README.md

-Dataframe containing image , mask and image id as input and perform 2 type of prediction on the image Initially, image is passed through the classification network(ResNet) which predicts whether the image has defect or not, the model predicts 98% accuracy that the image has defect or not (defect means tumor) , if the model labels the images as defect it passes the image to the segmentation network (U-net build from scratch) then the  location of defect is found
+Dataframe containing image , mask and image id as input and perform 2 type of prediction on the image Initially, image is passed through the classification network(ResNet) which predicts whether the image has defect or not, the model predicts 98% accuracy that the image has defect or not (defect means tumor) , if the model labels the images as defect it passes the image to the segmentation network (U-net build from scratch) then the  location of defect is found.

 <img width="670" alt="image" src="https://github.com/user-attachments/assets/3e720c7c-2145-4960-aecd-6f41ee6d9ef6">